bijoythomas/sublime-ramda-repl/README.md

 Requirements
 ============
 None.
-Well, other than Ramda :-)
+Well, other than Ramda and optionally Ramda Fantasy if you want to try it out :-)

 Installation
 ------------